NOC-EO/RF4EO/README.md

 To run the code in the project you need to install the required Python packages in an environment.
 This can be done using **Anaconda**, which can be downloaded [here](https://mamba.readthedocs.io/en/latest/index.html).

-Open the Mamba Prompt windowand use the `cd` command (change directory) to navigate to the directory where you installed the **RF4EO** repository.
+Open the Anaconda Prompt windowand use the `cd` command (change directory) to navigate to the directory where you installed the **RF4EO** repository.

-Create a new Mamba environment named **rf4eo** with all the required packages and activate this environment by entering the following commands:
+Create a new anaconda environment named **rf4eo** with all the required packages and activate this environment by entering the following commands:

 ```
-mamba env create --file env\environment.yml
+conda env create --file env\environment.yml
-mamba activate rf4eo
+conda activate rf4eo
 ```

 If you have successfully created and activated the **rf4eo** anaconda environment your terminal command line prompt should now start with `(rf4eo)`.